On behalf of The Law Office of Gustavo E. Frances, P.A.

 Whether you live in Fort Lauderdale or anywhere else across Florida, federal and state laws in Florida recognize that previously agreed or court-ordered child support agreements may become unacceptable for one of the parties.

 Sometimes, life events – such as the loss of a job, an expensive injury, a change in marital status, or simply a change in your personal income – may entitle you to a child support modification to lower child support payments (or increase them).

 If a person has a legitimate reason to believe that they are no longer able to pay previously agreed child support payments, he or she may file a petition in court to pursue a child support modification.

 In some cases, parents (ex-partners) agree to the child support reduction without seeking the legal help of a judge, but in most cases, a judge order may be required to sign off a child support modification.

 Fact: Statistics show that only 10.2% of child support agreements in the U.S. in 2016 were informal child support deals reached between the two parents without a judge order (89.8% were established formally in court or through a Title IV-D agency).

 What If Child Support Money Is Spent Irresponsibly and Inappropriately?

 Some parents may also pursue a child support modification if they have reasons to believe that their ex (the custodial parent) is spending child support money irresponsibly and inappropriately.

-Here at the Law Office of Gustavo E. Frances, P.A., we realize how urgent a child support reduction may be in certain circumstances (loss of a job, injury, etc.), which is why we’ve prepared this handy guide to pursuing a child support modification in Fort Lauderdale or anywhere else in Florida.
+Here at The Law Office of Gustavo E. Frances, P.A., we realize how urgent a child support reduction may be in certain circumstances (loss of a job, injury, etc.), which is why we’ve prepared this handy guide to pursue a child support modification in Fort Lauderdale or anywhere else in Florida.